 As detailed further below, the U.S. Preventive Services Task Force does not recommend regular screening for the early detection of any cutaneous malignancies, including BCC.
 However, once BCC is detected, the National Comprehensive Cancer Network guidelines of care for NMSCs recommends complete skin examinations every 6 to 12 months for the first 5 years, and then at least annually for life.

-The BCNS Colloquium Group has proposed guidelines for the surveillance of individuals with BCNS (see Table 4).
+The BCNS Colloquium Group has proposed guidelines for the surveillance of individuals with BCNS (refer to Table 4).

 Level of evidence: 5